justindirose/justindirose.com/_posts/2018-08-02-departures.md

 Every arrival results from a departure.
 Like a caterpillar transforming into a butterfly, though something is lost in the process, the end result is far more beautiful.

 I’m learning slowly to embrace these seasons of transition instead of resist them.
 The process can be scary, hard, and painful, yet the new season is always better than the old.
-We never lose the old season; rather, it shaped, molded, and changed us into who we are now so that the new season is even possible.
+We never lose the old season; rather, it shapes, molds, and changes us into who we are now so that new seasons are even possible.

 Often, the arrival of this new season isn’t clear, and, instead, it is the start of another uncertain journey in front of us where we get to step out of our comfort zone and be transformed yet again.